fledit-sh/fsfw-from-zero/ws-tasks/README.md

     Its implementation is similar to the `executeTask` method of `MyExecutableObject`.
     Remove the `executeTask` implementation from `MyExecutableObject`.
  8. In the start method, use `std::thread` API with `MyPeriodicTask::executeTask` as the executed function.
-Pass the task itself by reference similarly to how it was done in task 2.
+Pass the task itself similarly to how it was done in task 2.
     Return the created thread directly, so callers can use the `join` method to block on thread completion.